 A self-described science enthusiast, Dr. Skjong developed an early fascination with how complex extremities such as the human hand function.
 He is committed to staying current on the latest advances and techniques in hand and upper extremity treatment, working with patients to explore minimally invasive treatment options whenever possible.
 A guitarist who has treated many musicians during his career, Dr. Skjong has a keen appreciation for the profound importance of restoring form and function for patients who rely heavily on their hands and upper extremities.

-We are surgeons by training, but listening to and understanding what our patients want makes all the difference.
+I am a surgeon by training, but listening to and understanding my patients makes all the difference.